 - Don’t simply copy your competitors’ strategy.
 It might not be working.
-Always find out more and focus on meeting your business objectives.
+Always investigate and focus on meeting your business objectives.

 Learn from others

-- Speak to other business owners and managers to find out which marketing and advertising methods have proved most successful for them.
+- Speak to other (non-competing) business owners and managers to find out which marketing methods have proved most successful for them.